-For 24 years, Roger practiced in the Litigation Department at Luce, Forward, Hamilton & Scripps, LLP, a California legal powerhouse founded in 1873 and headquartered in San Diego.
+The Law Office of Roger Haerr is a boutique real estate firm founded in 2014.
+Prior to that, Roger practiced in the Litigation Department at Luce, Forward, Hamilton & Scripps, LLP, a California legal powerhouse founded in 1873 and headquartered in San Diego.
 As an Equity Partner, Roger established the Construction Practice and served as the Chair of the Real Estate and Environmental Litigation Group, supervising attorneys in San Francisco, Los Angeles, and San Diego.
-Later, he was an Equity Partner and Chair of the Real Estate Litigation Division at McKenna, Long & Aldridge, LLP, an Am Law 100® national firm.
+Later, Roger was an Equity Partner and Chair of the nationwide Real Estate Litigation Division at McKenna, Long & Aldridge, LLP, an Am Law 100® national firm.

 Roger obtained his Juris Doctor and graduated at the top of his evening class at the University of San Diego School of Law.
 He was a published author and editor of the San Diego Law Review.
 He received the Dean's Award for Academic Excellence and several American Jurisprudence Awards.
 He also holds a Bachelor of Business Administration degree, and attended business law classes at King’s College, University of London.

-Before starting his own law firm, Roger managed a local hotel and restaurant for eight years while completing his undergraduate and graduate studies.
-Later, he became an owner of the hotel.
-His education and experience as an entrepreneur give him invaluable insight that ivory tower lawyers cannot understand.
+Before law, Roger managed a local hotel and restaurant for eight years while completing his undergraduate and law studies.
+Later, he became a part owner of the hotel.
+His education and experience as an entrepreneur give him invaluable insight that many lawyers cannot understand.